-Any breeches of quarantine regulations incur stiff fines, and threaten Australia's flora and fauna, and primary produce industries.
+Any breeches of quarantine regulations not only incur stiff fines, but they may threaten Australia's flora and fauna, and primary produce industries.

 Australia needs your help to protect its important agricultural industries and unique natural environment from exotic pests and diseases.
 By meeting quarantine requirements you will ensure the fastest clearance of containers and help Australia keep out exotic pests and diseases.